• Skip to primary navigation

 Step 3: Apply a clotting substrate to the end of the dog’s nail.

 Kwik-Stop Styptic Powder is my clotting substrate of choice.
-It has a bit of a numbing agent in it for pain, though its main claim to fame is promoting clotting.
-(If you have ever cut yourself shaving and used a styptic pencil to stop the bleeding, this is a similar concept.)
+It has a bit of a numbing agent in it for pain, and it generally stops minor bleeding quickly.

 How to apply styptic powder to your dog’s nail to stop the bleeding: